bcdan/Linux/README.md

 # Linux
-HW1 - "ls -la" cmd implementation\n
+HW1 - "ls -la" cmd implementation <br />
-Hw2 - shell implementation
+Hw2 - shell implementation<br />
-Hw3 - phone store simulation - implemented with message queues to mock customers and clerks and how they communicate
+Hw3 - phone store simulation - implemented with message queues to mock customers and clerks and how they communicate<br />